sharetribe/flex-docs/src/docs/tutorial/introduction/index.md

 and push your local Git repository there.

-Even though the first option is easier (just click the "fork" button in FTW-daily Github repo), the latter is recommended approach for the actual customization work.
-Here's a rough guide how to set it up:
+Even though the first option is easier (just click the "fork" button in FTW-daily Github repo), the latter is the recommended approach for the actual customization work.
+Here's a rough guide on how to set it up:

-1. Create
+1. Create a
    [Github repository](https://help.github.com/en/github/getting-started-with-github/create-a-repo).

-1. On command line, check your remote repositories:
+1. On the command line, check your remote repositories:

    ```shell
    git remote -v